djeukeu/djeukeu/README.md

 ==============================

 A hardworking, communicative and results-oriented software developer with extensive experience in full-stack development, cloud computing and DevOps.
 Skilled in designing, developing and deploying scalable web and mobile applications using modern frameworks such as React, React-Native, Node.js and Spring Boot.
 Skilled in AWS, Terraform, Docker and CI/CD pipelines to ensure efficient and automated deployment processes.
-Seeking the opportunity to be onboarded into a company or project that values professional development, process improvement, and inclusion to contribute existing and newly acquired skills.

 ## Skills